William M. O. Dawson

 William Mercer Owens Dawson (May 21, 1853 – March 12, 1916) was the 12th governor of West Virginia, serving from 1905 until 1909.
 A member of the Republican Party, he also served as Secretary of State of West Virginia from 1897 until 1905.

 Biography

 William M. O. Dawson was born in Bloomington, Maryland on May 21, 1853.

+His parents were Francis Ravenscraft Dawson and Leah (Knight) Dawson, and after his mother's death moved as a child with his father to Western Virginia.
+Dawson was educated in the public schools and was the last governor not to have a college education.
+He taught school for a time.
+In 1873 he moved to Kingwood WV and became editor, and later, owner of the weekly Preston County Journal.

 He married Luda Neff in 1879.
 After her death, he remarried to Maude Brown in 1899.

 He died in Charleston, West Virginia on March 12, 1916.